Which government is responsible: municipal, provincial or federal?

 • Water and Waste Water (Sewage)

-Federal and provincial shared responsibilities
+Shared Federal and Provincial government responsibilities

 There is some overlap between the federal and provincial levels of government, known as areas of concurrent jurisdiction.